 Public engagement has helped to inform the development the Northern Corridor project since 2014.
 At each stage of the project’s development the Transport Agency can demonstrate how stakeholder, iwi and community feedback has influenced key design decisions (see a short history below).

-The next step is for the EPA to run a public submission period in 2017, prior to the resource consent hearing, during which people can make submissions about the project.
+The EPA are currently running a public submission period, prior to the resource consent hearing, where people can make submissions about the project.
 During this time the NCI project team will hold complimentary drop in information days, where community members can come and talk to the team about the design that has been submitted.
-More information will come soon with dates.

-Following the issuing of consents, later in 2017 and 2018, stakeholders, iwi and the community will once again be invited to provide feedback and contribute to the detailed design process, both before and during construction.
+Pending the issue of consents later in 2017, in 2018, stakeholders, iwi and the community will once again be invited to provide feedback and contribute to the detailed design process, both before and during construction.

 On this page: